 Since about 2012, Charlotte and I have been observing a phenomenon that it’s about time to mint.

 I want to call this phenomenon “presurging.”
 From the point of view of the restaurant staff, it’s likely normal (and expected) that over the course of the day a place fills up and empties out in waves which roughly coincide with mealtimes, arriving trains or buses, or other nearby urban patterns.
 The establishment may even fine-tune their meal prep, staffing plan, etc. to coincide with them.
 But I would guess that, like the weather, while the waves are obvious in the aggregate, they are impossible to accurately predict to the minute on any given day.
-If the place is small enough, a coincidental arrival of just a few people could make it “busy.”
-The randomness inherent to city life is hard-wired in most of us, which makes a presurge feel extra special, like you caught the train just as the doors were closing.
+If the place is small enough, a coincidental arrival of just a few people could make it look and feel busy, which then can trigger more people to come in (see: the bandwagon effect).
+My dad and I presurged at Abitino’s Pizza recently, and as I explained to him what was happening, he looked out the big glass window we sat in front of and said that our presence could have made the place look more attractive to passers-by on 2nd Avenue.
+Denizens of any dense, walkable city like New York are cognitively wired to navigate random cues and discoveries such as this, making a presurge feel special, quietly thrilling even, like when you catch the train just as the doors close.

 Appendix